JasonScottSchneider/ACW_Desktop_App/README.md

 <img src="https://raw.githubusercontent.com/JasonScottSchneider/ACW_Desktop_App/master/5.jpg" />
 <br>
 <h2>Running the executable desktop app on Windows</h2>
-<p>If Windows gives a message that it prevented the app from running, the button proceed anyway can be clicked.
+<p>If Windows gives a message that it prevented the app from running, the button <em>proceed</em> anyway can be clicked.
 Windows will always show this when an executable has not been registered with Microsoft.
 Unfortunately, signing an executable with Microsoft can cost a significant amount of money, so I (Jason Schneider) did not get the desktop app signed and registered with Microsoft.
 However, if a user has any questions about the legitimacy of the desktop app, the user can contact me (Jason Schneider) at jschneider@dcccd.edu, and I will be happy to answer any questions.</p>
 <img src="https://raw.githubusercontent.com/JasonScottSchneider/ACW_Desktop_App/master/windows_blue_screen.png" />
 <br>
 <p>There are several other features and tools added over time such as a program that students can use to practice fundamental writing principles.</p>